Skip to content Skip to main navigation Report an accessibility issue

 Mission

 The internship program contributes in key ways to the mission of the University of Tennessee, the Division of Student Life, and the Student Counseling Center.
-The mission of the training program is to prepare interns as generalists with the knowledge and skills needed for doctoral level positions in psychology.
+The mission of the training program is to prepare interns as generalists with the knowledge and skills needed for doctoral-level positions in psychology.
 The center supports interns in their professional and personal development, including commitments to the profession and its ethics.
-This mission is accomplished by professional training, teaching, supervising, modeling and mentoring.
+This mission is accomplished by professional training, teaching, supervising, modeling, and mentoring.

 The Developmental Apprenticeship Model